PennyTrain/snapit/RESUBMISSION.md

 Snap It did not meet the standard I aspired to achieve due to a combination of time constraints and illness over Christmas I got galandular fever during my last project prior to this one and really struggled to get it out on time, at this point I did not realize I would struggle with it as long as I did, after my submission of my last project I felt fine and dandy!
 However while working on the this project it came back!
 I should have requested an extension and that is my own fault as I am a hard worker and really thought it would be done on time!
 But with galandular came extreme tiredness which made it difficult to focus, I pushed through however my retention of knowledge was not as good so I ultimately struggled with django a lot.
 Unfortunately, these factors impacted the development process, resulting in certain aspects of the application not meeting the desired level of quality.
 Time constraints limited the amount of attention and effort I could dedicate to the project, leading to compromises in various areas such as code organization, feature completeness, and user experience.
 Additionally, dealing with illness further disrupted the development schedule, reducing productivity and making it challenging to focus on implementing improvements and resolving issues effectively.

+- But it should all be good now !!! :D

 Here is the feedback I got back

 ## LO1 - Design an interactive Front-End web application using HTML, CSS and advanced JavaScript, based on component composition and separation of concerns